 - Start planning early.
-Well before your event, start monitoring the air quality by visiting the www.todaysair.mt.gov website. - Review the forecast on the today's air website: http://svc.mt.gov/deq/todaysair/smokereport/mostRecentUpdate.aspx. - Review the NowCast concentration measurements for your area.
-If your area is not near an air monitor, follow directions below for using the visibility guidelines. - Make adjustments to your plans depending on the forecast and the health effect category. - Continue to monitor the air quality and the forecast in your area. - Be sure to leave adequate time for decisions to be made before teams/participants begin travel. - Air quality can change rapidly.
-Regularly review the concentration levels before and throughout lengthy events to assess for deteriorating conditions.
+Well before your event, start monitoring the air quality by visiting the todaysair.mtdeq.us website. - Review statewide smoke forecasts on the DEQ website: deq.mt.gov/air/Programs/smokeforecasts. - o If your area is not near an air monitor, follow directions below for using the visibility guidelines. - Make adjustments to your plans depending on the forecast and the health effect category. - Continue to monitor the air quality and the forecast in your area. - Be sure to leave adequate time for decisions to be made before teams/participants begin travel. - Air quality can change rapidly.
+Regularly review the PM2.5 concentration levels before and throughout lengthy events to assess for deteriorating conditions.